vkmrishad/string-find/README.md

 String Find

 NB:
+* Currently find is case-insensitive.
+Everything will be compared with lowercase.
 * Added Github Action and Pre-commit for Pylint Check (Using Black - https://black.readthedocs.io/en/stable/).
 * Pytest for testing.